rharbird/ucl-microbit-robotics-readthedocs/docs/source/forwardAndBack.rst

 -----------------------
 Experiment
 -----------------------
 Try the program out.
 Upload your code to the micro:bit.
 Did it work?
 Keep experimenting until you are satisfied with the outcome.
+Remember that when your robot is lying flat on the table, the motors are set to 90°.